How to use dslr camera for eclipse

 • Experiment with different settings and exposures to find the best combination for capturing the eclipse.

-See also Best new dslr cameras for beginners
+See also Best dslr type camera phone

 Enjoy the Eclipse Photography